MajewskiDaniel/My-React-shop/shop_v1/README.md

-this is my final store project at the end of the semester.
+This is my half done store project at the end of the semester.
+It will be finished at the end of second semester.

 ----------------------------------------------------------------